 Benefits of Functional Specifications

-- Gives a detailed description of the product’s user interface, giving engineers clarity and direction
+- Give a detailed description of the product’s user interface, giving engineers clarity and direction

-- Gives the timeline and associated costs of product development, allowing for greater transparency for all stakeholders
+- Give the timeline and associated costs of product development, allowing for greater transparency for all stakeholders

-- Provides stakeholders and engineers with a written plan of product development, facilitating communication and expedites the process of addressing any issues
+- Provide stakeholders and engineers with a written plan of product development, facilitating communication and expedites the process of addressing any issues

-- Creates a blueprint for development so all members working on the product start on the same page, decreasing the chance of errors and streamlining the process
+- Create a blueprint for development so all members working on the product start on the same page, decreasing the chance of errors and streamlining the process

 - Clarity in product function and development helps eliminate miscommunication, cutting unnecessary costs and resource waste